9 Common Software Testing Myths and Facts

 This is one of the biggest myths.
 If it becomes a reality, the project has huge problems.

-• Involving QA at a later stage is a big risk to quality and the schedule of the deliverables.
+• Involving QA at a later stage is a big risk to the quality and the schedule of the deliverables.

 • Testers need an equal amount of time as developers.
-This is to understand the requirements, analyze gaps, prepare their deliverables, plan and execute tests.
+This is to understand the requirements, analyze gaps, prepare their deliverables, and plan & execute tests.

-This will not only help the QA team test in a better way but also lets the entire project team implement better quality assurance.
+This will not only help the QA team test in a better way but also let the entire project team implement better quality assurance.
 Many organizations realize this and include their QA teams from the project’s initiation.

-#2) Testers will not become Project Managers
+#2) Testers will not Become Project Managers

 The project management skills have to be developed separately and anyone belonging to any technology or stream can do that.
 Therefore, being a tester does not deter project management pursuits.
 It is an independent field and anyone with a keen interest can make it.

-#3) Reporting to Dev lead is a “block” to a tester’s career
+#3) Reporting to Dev Lead is a “block” to a Tester’s Career

-Ideally, there should be separate verticals; both Dev lead and QA lead should report to a PM.
+Ideally, there should be separate verticals; both the Dev lead and QA lead should report to a PM.
 But sometimes there might just be a Dev lead for both Dev and test teams and we have to report to someone who might not know about testing in-depth.
-It is not the best situation but it is definitely not the end of the world.
+It is not the best situation but it is not the end of the world.

 As long as you are doing your job right and being patient with the lead to help them catch up with testing practices, you should be good and will not have a long-term negative impact on your career.

-#4) People with weak coding skills are assigned to testing
+#4) People with Weak Coding Skills are Assigned to Testing

-• Testers do write complex SQL queries to validate data or to create test data in case of ETL testing/data validation.
+• Testers write complex SQL queries to validate data or to create test data in case of ETL testing/data validation.

 • Testers do convert the code written in one DB to another in the case of migration testing.